 - In 2003, the Park and Planning Commission in Maryland implemented a commission-wide water reduction plan and staff best management practice program with the largest reduction in consumption in 2010 from 95,880 to 68,816 gallons per year.

 Many of the firm’s projects have evolved into a Green Business Plan or a Sustainability Plan.
 No two plans are the same; no one model works for all businesses and organizations.
 Therefore, a customized plan must be developed using standards that are specific to each organization.

+We provide reliable sustainability management and green energy services in Maryland.
 The majority of CQI Associates clients have asked to begin the process with energy management.
 This foundation provides the financial results to fund other program elements like water conservation, recycling, green procurement, green cleaning, improved indoor air quality, renewable energy alternatives, and in some cases, alternative transportation planning.
 In most cases, the step-by-step process has taken multiple years to implement with each year building on the success of the prior year.
 The resulting savings have provided financial incentives for management to continue the development and expansion of the plans.

 Not all the clients call the program a ‘Sustainability Plan;’ however, all promote the success of the program to staff, customers, shareholders, and stockholders.

 CQI Associates’ clients that have embraced this staged process leading to green business/sustainability plans are:

 The Ulman Cancer Fund for Young Adults

 The Ulman Cancer Fund for Young Adults is actively pursuing LEED® for Building Design and Construction for The UCF House in East Baltimore.
 This “home away from home” will provide free housing for young adult cancer patients and their caregivers, as well as foster social support and encourage hope and healing.